 For more information on MITSC's formation, please read our Summary of the Maine Indian Claims Land Settlement Act of 1980.

-For time immemorial, Wabanaki people have lived on the land and waters that we now call Maine and Canada.
-Today there are four federally recognized tribes in Maine: the Passamaquoddy Tribe, the Penobscot Nation, the Houlton Band of Maliseets, and the Mi’kmaq Nation, collectively known as the Wabanaki, or “People of the Dawnland.”
+Since time immemorial, the indigenous Wabanaki people have lived on the land that is now called Maine and Canada.
+Today, there are four federally recognized tribal nations in Maine: the Houlton Band of Maliseet Indians, the Mi’kmaq Nation, the Passamaquoddy Tribe, and the Penobscot Nation.
+Collectively, they are known as the Wabanaki, or “People of the First Light or Dawnland.”

 We envision a future where self-determination by the Wabanaki people and preservation of these cultures is valued by all, and the wellbeing of our tribal and non-tribal communities, as well as the land we live on, is promoted and protected.